rerun-io/rerun-docs/docs/getting-started/quickstart.md

 ```bash
 Successfully installed numpy-1.24.2 pyarrow-10.0.1 rerun-sdk-0.2.0
 ```
-in which case you're ready to get started.
+in which case you are ready to get started.

 If this installation does not work in your environment, please file an [issue](https://github.com/rerun-io/rerun/issues/new/choose) and provide details about your environment and the output